 The median annual wage for computer user support specialists was $48,620 in May 2015, according to the Bureau of Labor Statistics.
 The lowest 10 percent earned less than $28,990, and the highest 10 percent earned more than $81,260.
 However, when considering salary, it is always important to remember several factors go into determining salary.
 The amount of experience and time in the field working as a specialist, as well as the type of work one is doing and the geographic location are all important factors.
 Having certifications can help as well when it comes to negotiating for a larger salary.

 The college credits earned in this program are transferrable and may be applied to SFSC’s Associate in Science degree (AS) in Network Systems Technology.
 The AS in Network Systems Technology degree provides eligibility for entry to SFSC’s Bachelor of Applied Science Degree program in Supervision and Management (BAS-SM).

 This program was funded in whole by a $10 million Trade Adjustment Assistance Community College and Career Training (TAACCT) grant awarded by the U.S. Department of Labor’s Employment and Training Administration.

-This program is endorsed by FBI Infragard, the National Initiative for Cybersecurity Careers and Studies, and Department of Homeland Security.
+The IT Help Desk Support program is endorsed by FBI Infragard, the National Initiative for Cybersecurity Careers and Studies, and U.S. Department of Homeland Security.
 South Florida State College is recognized as a CompTIA Authorized Academy Partner.